Sports in Boston: Baseball

-The Boston Red Sox are a founding member of the American League of Major League Baseball (MLB), and one of the four American League teams (the White Sox, Guardians, and Tigers are the others) to still play in their original city.
+The Boston Red Sox are a founding member of the American League (AL) of Major League Baseball (MLB), and one of the four American League teams (the White Sox, Guardians, and Tigers are the others) to still play in their original city.
 The "BoSox", or "Sox" as they are colloquially called, play their home games at Fenway Park, located near Kenmore Square, in the Fenway section of Boston.
 Built in 1912, it is the oldest sports arena or stadium in active use in the United States among the four major professional sports.

 Boston was also the site of the first game of the first baseball World Series, in 1903.
 The Boston-New York baseball rivalry has existed since May 7, 1903: the Red Sox-Yankees rivalry, with the New York team then being known as the "Highlanders", from their Upper Manhattan home field location.
 The 1903 World Series was played between the Red Sox (then known as the "Americans") and the Pittsburgh Pirates, while the team still played at the Huntington Avenue Grounds (the site is now a part of Northeastern University).
 The Sox won that series and eight more since then (1912, 1915, 1916, 1918, 2004, 2007, 2013, and 2018).
 The 2004 team is said to have broken the 86-year-long "Curse of the Bambino."
 There have been many legendary players on the team including Cy Young, Babe Ruth, Ted Williams, Carl Yastrzemski, Carlton Fisk, Wade Boggs, Jim Rice, Pedro Martínez, Roger Clemens, and David Ortiz.

 For the first half of the 20th century, Boston had two Major League Baseball franchises.
-The Boston Braves, operated in the National League from 1871 to 1952 before relocating to Milwaukee, and finally moving to their current home, Atlanta.
+The Boston Braves, operated in the National League (NL) from 1871 to 1952 before relocating to Milwaukee, and finally moving to their current home, Atlanta.
 They played their home games at South End Grounds (1871–1914) and Braves Field (1915–1952).
 In 1914, the Braves performed one of the most memorable comebacks in major league history, going from last place to first place in two months, becoming the first team to win a pennant after being in last place on the Fourth of July.
 The Braves went on to sweep Connie Mack's heavily favored Athletics in four games in the 1914 World Series.
 The franchise is the oldest continuous professional sports franchise.

+The city is also home to Boston Hunters of the Women's Professional Baseball League.